 How to Triage and Prioritize Important Vulnerabilities?

 Often, security teams integrate external threat intelligence like Recorded Future into the vulnerability management process.
-The external threat intelligence can inform you on actively exploited vulnerabilities in the wild.
+External threat intelligence can inform you about actively exploited vulnerabilities in the wild.

-Many security teams export the scan results and import them into a security information and event management tool (SIEM).
-After that, the security teams correlate the scan results.
-Finally, a risk score is provided.
+Many security teams export and import the scan results into a security information and event management tool (SIEM).
+After that, the security teams correlate the scan results with threat intelligence.
+Finally, the scan results are displayed alongside its concomitant risk scores.

 Here’s an example:

 A threat intelligence provider monitors exploited ‘in the wild’ CVE’s.
-Now, there might be a threat actor focusing on the health care industry.
+Now, there might be a threat actor focusing on the healthcare industry.
 The threat actor is also targeting a specific vulnerability on Windows 2016 servers.
-As a result, the risk score assigned to that vulnerability will be be extremely high.
-This makes sense since the threat actor is exploiting a widely used operating system.
+As a result, the risk score assigned to that vulnerability will be extremely high.
+This makes sense since the threat actor exploits a widely used operating system.
 Knowing this, it makes sense to prioritize this threat immediately, especially if your company is in the healthcare industry.

 But, starting out, most vulnerability tools will include features that allow you to prioritize and triage without external threat intelligence.
 We recommend you familiarize yourself with what’s included.
 Then, integrate with threat intelligence for more value.

-It’s ok to not correlate your scan results in your SIEM.
-But, we recommend it.
+It’s okay not to correlate your scan results with your SIEM.
+But we recommend it.

 Do you need a Vulnerability Scanning Tool?

-Having a mature vulnerability management program in place can save you headaches and lost sleep.
+A mature vulnerability management program can save you headaches and lost sleep.
 You can save incredible amounts of time and resources having patched assets.
 As a result, those resources can focus their efforts on threat hunting and responding to security alerts.

-Additionally, governments around the world are requiring private companies to adopt a vulnerability and patch management program.
-Oftentimes, fining those who don’t have one.
+Additionally, governments worldwide require private companies to adopt a vulnerability and patch management program.
+Often fining those who don’t have one.

-In today’s age, hackers and cyber security researched have discovered hundreds of thousands of vulnerabilities.
+In today’s age, hackers and cyber security researchers have discovered hundreds of thousands of vulnerabilities.
 It is incredibly careless not to patch for published old vulnerabilities.

 Moreover, A study by Tripwire showed more than one in four organizations have been breached due to an unpatched vulnerability.
 Knowing this, it’s common sense to have a vulnerability management program in any team.